mmottl/ocaml-makefile/README.md

 your sources to native code without any further profiling options/targets.
 Then call `pixie my_exec`, `my_exec` being your executable.
 This will produce (among other files) an executable `my_exec.pixie`.
-Call it and it will produce profiling information which can be analysed using `prof -pixie my_exec`.
+Call it and it will produce profiling information which can be analyzed using `prof -pixie my_exec`.
 The resulting information is extremely detailed and allows analysis up to the clock cycle level...